0xffsec/webdojo/README.md

 Containers were initially built and started by iterating through a YAML file.
-Implementing Docker Compose
+Docker Compose
-removed complexity from the provisioner while adding flexibility for deployment.
+removes complexity from the provisioner while adding flexibility to the deployment.
 This modularization allows not only to deploy on a VM but on any system running Docker.